railstack/example_with_admin/README.md

 ### Try the new views

-In one terminal you set up the Go server in port 4000:
+In one terminal you set up the Go server in port 4000 under the `go_app` directory:

 ```bash
 go run main.go --port 4000